LRNWebComponents/ontology/lrn-ontology.md

 This is intended to give users a guide to understanding the hierarchy of LRN components, their use-cases, properties and relation to other elements.
 ## behaviors
 https://github.com/LRNWebComponents/lrnsys-behaviors contains the behaviors that you can mix into elements. lrn elements are there to abstract instructional / learning connotations away from design.
 The lrn elements will all implement the design elements that make sense.
 For this reason, all lrn elements will implement the lrnsys-behaviors for DisplayBehaviors.
 Not a developer?
 Then don't worry about this part.
 Just know it helps standardize and speed up the implementation of new instructional components in a variety of designs and styles.
+## lrn-activities
+- a list of lrn-activity tags
+- title (example: Required readings, steps to completion, etc)
+- optional (optional boolean)
+- url (optional, string, source to ajax load and template stamp lrn-activity tags)
+- `<content>` made up of lrn-activity tags
+## lrn-activity
+- an individual activity to engage in
+- title (example: Read chapter 1, Watch this video)
+- url (optional, string, link to a place to engage in this activity)
+- optional (optional boolean)

 ## lrn-lesson
 - a container relating pages together
 - title